hoprnet/hoprnet/packages/utils/crates/utils-metrics/README.md

 #### Avoid taking metrics in low-level crates
-Before HOPRd is fully migrated to Rust, it is highly recommended to **NOT** gather metrics in low-level Rust crates that might be used by separate WASM runtimes in HOPRd.
+Before HOPRd is fully migrated to Rust, it is highly recommended to **NOT** gather metrics in low-level Rust crates that might be possibly used by separate WASM runtimes in HOPRd.
 This will result in metrics duplication when scraped from different WASM runtimes.
 The metrics are trivially de-duplicated before publishing, but this necessarily results in inaccuracies of the metrics.
-It is not possible to determine which of the duplicate values is more recent and should take precedence during de-duplication.
+It is not possible to determine which duplicate metric is more recent and should therefore take precedence.